ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 #### Parameters

 key
-: The key to use for signing.
+: The key to use for computing the message authentication code.

 data
-: The data to be signed.
+: The data to be authenticated.

 macSize
 : The size, in bytes, of the message authentication code to compute.